microsoft/FLAML/website/docs/Examples/Integrate - Spark.md

 ```

 ## Parallel Spark Jobs
-You can use Spark as a parallel backend by setting `use_spark` to `true` in both Hyperparameter Tuning and AutoML.
+In [parallel tuning](../Use-Cases/Task-Oriented-AutoML#parallel-tuning), you can use Spark as the parallel backend by setting `use_spark` to `true` in both Hyperparameter Tuning and AutoML.
 FLAML will dispatch your job to the distributed Spark backend using [`joblib-spark`](https://github.com/joblib/joblib-spark).

 Please note that you should not set `use_spark` to `true` when applying AutoML and Tuning for Spark Data.
 This is because only SparkML models will be used for Spark Data in AutoML and Tuning.
 As SparkML models run in parallel, there is no need to distribute them with `use_spark` again.